< Back to Blog

 Open Day Brochure IconsOur Junior School pupils have also been fully involved this week.
 Highlights included a Neurodiversity Assembly, where children learned about different ways of thinking and the unique “superpowers” these can bring.
 Pupils also shared a “table talk” activity designed to encourage family discussions about individual strengths, challenges, and how every brain works differently.

-In the Junior Library, a special event welcomed parents to explore Barrington Stoke books, alongside a reading challenge for Years 5 and 6 featuring texts with neurodiverse main characters.
+In the Junior Library, we held a special event inviting children and parents to look at the range of dyslexia-friendly Barrington Stoke books we have available, with the librarian and Learning Enhancement team on hand.
+We also had a reading challenge for Years 5 and 6 featuring texts with neurodivergent main characters.

 Across PSHE and classroom sessions, pupils have been exploring themes of difference, acceptance and kindness.
 A series of thought-provoking morning challenges has further deepened their understanding of a range of neurodivergent experiences.